hirosystems/docs/docs/platform/create-chainhook.md

 **Expire After Occurrence**: You can specify a number greater than or equal to 1 to expire the chainhook after a specific number of occurrences.
 You can leave this blank if you don't want to set any limit.

-**Decode Clarity Values**: This is enabled by default to help you decode clarity values in your contract.
+**Decode Clarity Values**: This is enabled by default for stacks predicates to help you decode clarity values in your contract.

 Once you define the fields, you can select **Create a Chainhook**.